-- distinctive and not merely descriptive, e.g. not "Indigenous Art Gallery" - easy to say and spell (if a word or phrase) - different from signs used by your competitors - not defamatory or misleading, e.g. don't call your band "The Rolling Stones" if you are not Mick Jagger - not a geographical description or a common surname.
+- distinctive and not merely descriptive, e.g. not "Indigenous Art Gallery"; - easy to say and spell (if a word or phrase); - different from signs used by your competitors; - not defamatory or misleading, e.g. don't call your band "The Rolling Stones" if you are not Mick Jagger; - not a geographical description or a common surname.

-Trade marks which are considered scandalous or contrary to law cannot be registered.
+A trade mark which is considered scandalous or contrary to law cannot be registered.